ToshioCP/Gobject-tutorial/gfm/sec7.md

 ![Chaining up process in GObject and TStr](../image/chainup.png)

-There are two classes, GObjectCLass and TStrClass.
+There are two classes, GObjectClass and TStrClass.
 Each class has their finalize methods (functions) pointed by the pointers in the class structures.
 The finalize method of TStrClass finalizes its own part of the TStr instance.
 At the end of the function, it calls its parent's finalize method.